discordjs/discord.js/docs/docs_message.rst

 server
 ~~~~~~~

 The Server_ the message was sent in.
+Will be null if the message was sent in a PMChannel_.

 client
 ~~~~~~